RoaLogic/RV12/DATASHEET.md

 The `PC_INIT` parameter specifies the initialization vector of the Program Counter; i.e. the boot address, which by default is defined as address ‘h200

-#### PHYS\_ADDR\_SIZE
+#### PLEN

-The `PHYS_ADDR_SIZE` parameter specifies the physical address space the CPU can address.
+The `PLEN` parameter specifies the physical address space the CPU can address.
 This parameter must be equal or less than XLEN.
 Using fewer bits for the physical address reduces internal and external resources.
-Internally the CPU still uses `XLEN`, but only the `PHYS_ADDR_SIZE` LSBs are used to address the caches and the external buses.
+Internally the CPU still uses `XLEN`, but only the `PLEN` LSBs are used to address the caches and the external buses.

+#### PMP\_CNT

+The RISC-V specification supports up to 16 Physical Memory Protection Entries which are configured in software via the PMP CSRs.
+The `PMP_CNT` parameter specifies the number implemented in the RV12 processor, and must be set to a value of 16 or less.
+The default value is 16.

+#### PMA\_CNT

+The RV12 supports an unlimited number of Physically Protected Memory regions, the attributes for which are configured in hardware via the Physical Memory Attribute (PMA) Configuration and Address input ports.
+The `PMA_CNT` parameter specifies the number of regions supported; the defualt value is 16

 #### HAS\_USER